tyler-bravin/HalfSwordSplitScreenMod/README.md

 ### Any other problem with this mod, or a feature request?
 File an issue here, at https://github.com/massclown/HalfSwordSplitScreenMod/issues

+## License
+Distributed under the MIT License.
+See `LICENSE` file for more information.

 ## Acknowledgements
 * Half Sword developers, https://halfswordgames.com/